arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/datasheet/datasheet.md

 - **Asset Tracking:** Monitors equipment location and status in warehouses, construction sites, or logistics operations using integrated IMU and wireless connectivity.

-- **Agriculture Monitoring:** Connects soil moisture, weather, and irrigation sensors via LoRa® to optimize resource usage in precision agriculture applications.
+- **Agriculture Monitoring:** Connects soil moisture, weather, and irrigation sensors via LoRa® or Thread to optimize resource usage in precision agriculture applications.

-- **Education and Prototyping:** Hands-on learning platform for IoT protocols (Wi-Fi® 6, Bluetooth® 5.3, LoRa®) and rapid development of connected device proof-of-concepts with pre-configured hardware.
+- **Education and Prototyping:** Hands-on learning platform for IoT protocols (Wi-Fi® 6, Bluetooth® 5.3, Thread, LoRa®) and rapid development of connected device proof-of-concepts with pre-configured hardware.

 - **Home Automation:** Custom automation systems including automated lighting, security systems, and environmental controls when combined with Modulino nodes or Grove sensors.